astronomer/docs/astro/dag-metrics.md

 - **Schedule**: The frequency that the DAG runs and the starting time of the next DAG run, expressed relative to the current time.
 - **Deployment**:  The Deployment ID of the Deployment for the current DAG Run.
 - **Owner(s)**: The Airflow DAG owner attribute.
 You can change the owner attribute when you write or update your DAG.
 - **Tags**: The custom tags that you marked your DAG with.
-To add custom tags to a DAG, see [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/add-dag-tags.html).
+To add custom tags to a DAG, see [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/add-dag-tags.html).

 ## View DAG run details